The-Hybrid-Atelier/embr/README.md

 # Embr Tool
 ## Live App
-A live version of the Embr Tool is available at:
+A live version of the Embr E-Stitchbook is available at:
 * https://hybridatelier.uta.edu/apps/embr

 ## Local installation